khalidhossain5000/next-js-task-simple-web-app/README.md

 | `/api/auth/[...nextauth]` | All | NextAuth authentication routes | N/A |

 **Note:** Protected routes require users to be logged in.
 Unauthenticated users will be redirected to `/login` .
+**Note:** Protected routes require users to be logged in.
+Unauthenticated users will be redirected to `/login` .